Skip to main content

-DeFi income and capital gains are taxed at different rates in the UK — and most crypto tax tools don't distinguish between them.
+DeFi income and capital gains are taxed at different rates in the UK, and an incomplete or catch-all transaction history may not distinguish between them.
 Staking rewards from Lido are income.
-Swapping ETH for USDC on Uniswap is a capital gain.
-Depositing into Aave is neither.
-Getting the classification wrong means paying the wrong rate on every single event.
+Swapping ETH for USDC on Uniswap is a capital disposal.
+An Aave deposit requires a separate beneficial-ownership and receipt-token analysis.
+Getting the classification wrong can change the rate, form, and Section 104 pool.

 Capital gains are taxed at 18% or 24%.
 Income is taxed at 20%, 40%, or 45%.
-They go on different tax forms, have different allowances, and are calculated independently.
-The difference can double your tax bill — or halve it.
+They go on different tax forms and have different allowances, so you work out your crypto gains independently from income.
+The difference can double your tax bill, or halve it.

 The fundamental distinction